lalves42/42Projects/README.md

 There are my school projects at 42.
 All of them are made in C respecting [42 norm](https://github.com/lalves42/Files/blob/master/norm.pdf).
-You can find the subject and, if needed, a more detailed README in project directories.
+You can find the subject and, if needed, a more detailed README in each project directories.

 ### [Libft](https://github.com/lalves42/42Projects/tree/master/Libft)
 First project of the cursus, reimplement functions of C standard library in order to use them for the next projects.
 Allowed functions: `write`, `malloc` and `free`.